🦺 Business Insurance · Generali · Spain

 Why Collective Accident Cover Is Mandatory in Spain

-The Spanish employment law system operates substantially through"convenios colectivos" — sectoral collective bargaining agreements negotiated between employer associations and trade unions, which set minimum employment terms across an entire industry.
-Spain currently has roughly 5,000 active convenios at national, regional and provincial level, covering virtually every sector of legitimate employment.
+Spanish employment law runs largely through convenios colectivos.
+These are sector-wide bargaining agreements between employer groups and trade unions.
+They set minimum employment terms across a whole industry.
+Spain has roughly 5,000 active convenios at national, regional and provincial level.
+Between them they cover almost every sector.

-The vast majority of Spanish convenios include a clause requiring the employer to provide accident insurance for employees, with defined minimum benefit levels for accidental death and permanent disability arising from work-related accidents (and in many convenios, from any cause).
+Most convenios include a clause that makes the employer provide accident insurance for staff.
+They set minimum payouts for accidental death and permanent disability from work accidents.
+In many convenios, they also pay out for any cause.

-Generali Convenio Accidentes is structured specifically to discharge the convenio obligation.
-The policy schedule confirms compliance with the relevant convenio benefit levels, and the claims process is designed to interact with the social security system's separate workplace accident regime (the Accidente de Trabajo y Enfermedad Profesional regime managed through the Mutua de Accidentes).
+Generali Convenio Accidentes is built to meet the convenio duty.
+The policy schedule confirms that it meets the relevant convenio benefit levels.
+The claims process is built to work alongside the state's own workplace-accident system.
+That state system is called Accidente de Trabajo y Enfermedad Profesional, and it is run through the Mutua de Accidentes.

 Who Needs This Cover